 C4C Mobile is a fairly small Pay As You Go provider, with the unique selling point that they’ll donate 10% of your top-ups to charity.
 The mobile network offers 3G and 4G coverage from O2 and charges 10p/minute, 10p/text and 10p/MB.
 Bundles are also available to buy (e.g. 650 minutes, unlimited texts and 1GB of internet for £10/month).

 CMLink is a Pay As You Go provider designed for customers who have a connection to China.
-The network offers free phone calls to China Mobile customers in Mainland China and charges a low 2p/minute rate for phone calls to other Chinese mobile networks and landlines.
+Customers can buy a bundle from £5/month, with 1000 minutes being included for calling Mainland China and Hong Kong.
 Customers on CMLink can also roam at no additional charge when travelling to Mainland China and Hong Kong.